HuiYang1997/OnT/README.md

 - `normalization/`: Scripts for nomralizing the EL part of a given ontology.
 See `normalization/Readme.md` for details.

 ## Installation
-Please first install [HiT](https://github.com/KRR-Oxford/HierarchyTransformers) through GitHub as instructed in their repository.
+Please first install [HiT](https://github.com/KRR-Oxford/HierarchyTransformers) through GitHub in this path, following the instructions of their repository.

 ## Usage